gtolias/mom/README.md

 ## Prerequisites

-1. [Package](https://github.com/ahmetius/diffusion-retrieval) for diffusion proposed in our CVPR17 paper:
+1. [Package](https://github.com/ahmetius/diffusion-retrieval) for diffusion proposed in our CVPR17 paper (automatically downloaded):

 > A. Iscen, G. Tolias, Y. Avrithis, T. Furon, O. Chum.
 "Efficient Diffusion on Region Manifolds: Recovering Small Objects with Compact CNN Representations", CVPR 2017

-If not available, it is automatically downloaded within the main script.

 2. MatConvNet:

-It is used to extract descriptor for training images using a pre-trained network.
+It is used to extract descriptors for training images using a pre-trained network.
 This will be the input to the mining process.
 The code is tested with MatConvNet version 1.0-beta25 in MATLAB R2016b.

 3. Pytorch: